dmwyd/CloudCons/README.md

 ### 3. Actionable Insights for Industry

-We provide a rigorous analysis of **Predictive Quantile Selection**, offering a strategic lever to balance the trade-off between resource efficiency and service reliability.
+We provide a rigorous analysis of predictive quantile selection, offering a strategic lever to balance the trade-off between resource efficiency and service reliability.
 Our findings guide practitioners on when to use median forecasts (cost-oriented) versus high-quantile forecasts (reliability-oriented) .